 To protect the shareholders' equity, the Company filed a lawsuit against an employee, with the surname Li, and Integrated Service Technology Inc., "INTEGRATED" who reproduced products and used the manufacturing process without obtaining authorization with the Hsinchu District Prosecutors Office in 2021 in accordance with Article 13-1, Paragraph 1, Subparagraph 2 and Article 13-4 of the Trade Secrets Act.
 After more than four years of trial, on June 30, 2025, the Hsinchu District Court rendered a criminal judgment and an ancillary civil judgment in the case prosecuted by the Hsinchu District Prosecutors Office against an employee with the surname Li and INTEGRATED for violating the Trade Secrets Act.

 The Company is the complainant in the criminal litigation and the plaintiff in the ancillary civil litigation.
-This judgment is in favor of the Company in the case; however, the opposing party may still file an appeal.
+This judgment is in favor of the Company in the case; however, the opposing party has filed an appeal, and the case is still pending judgment at the Hsinchu District Court.